Cell (biology): Cell membrane

 The cell membrane, or plasma membrane, is a selectively permeable membrane as an outer boundary of the cell that encloses the cytoplasm.
+Underlying, and attached to the cell membrane is the cell cortex, the outermost part of the actin cytoskeleton.
 The membrane serves to separate and protect a cell from its surrounding environment and is made mostly from a lipid bilayer of phospholipids, which are amphiphilic (partly hydrophobic and partly hydrophilic).
 It has been best described in the fluid mosaic model.

-Embedded within the cell membrane is a macromolecular structure called the porosome the universal secretory portal in cells and a variety of protein molecules that act as channels and pumps that move different molecules into and out of the cell.
+Embedded within the cell membrane are secretory macromolecular lipoprotein structures called porosomes; and a number of different channels and pumps involved in actively transporting molecules into and out of the cell.
 The membrane is semi-permeable, and selectively permeable, in that it can either let a substance (molecule or ion) pass through freely, to a limited extent or not at all.
-Cell surface receptors embedded in the membrane allow cells to detect external signaling molecules such as hormones.
+Cell surface receptors in the membrane allow cells to detect external signaling molecules such as hormones.

-Underlying, and attached to the cell membrane is the cell cortex, the outermost part of the actin cytoskeleton.

 Cytoplasm

 The cell membrane encloses the cytoplasm of the cell that surrounds all of the cell's organelles.
-It is made up of two main components, the protein filaments that make up the cytoskeleton, and the cytosol.
+It is made up of two main components, the cytoskeleton made up of protein filaments, and the cytosol.
 The network of filaments and microtubules of the cytoskeleton gives shape and support to the cell, and has a part in organising the cell components.
-Two regions of the cytoplasm are distinguished as the inner granular endoplasm, and the outer ectoplasm.

-The ectoplasm forms the cell cortex of the cytoskeleton.

-The cytosol is a gel-like substance made up of water, ions, and non-essential biomolecules.
-The acidity (pH) of the cytosol is near neutral, and transporters in the cell membrane regulate this.
+The cytosol is a gel-like substance made up of water, ions, and non-essential biomolecules, and is the main site of protein synthesis, and degradation.
+The acidity (pH) of the cytosol is near neutral, and is regulated by transporters in the cell membrane.
 Different proteins in the cytoplasm operate optimally at different pHs.
 The cytosol forms 30 % of the cell's volume.

 Cytoskeleton

-The cytoskeleton acts to organize and maintain the cell's shape; anchors organelles in place; helps during endocytosis, and in the uptake of external materials by a cell.The cytoskeleton is composed of microtubules, intermediate filaments and microfilaments.
+The cytoskeleton acts to organize and maintain the cell's shape; anchors organelles in place; helps during endocytosis, and in the uptake of external materials by a cell.
+The cytoskeleton is composed of microtubules, intermediate filaments and microfilaments.
 There are a great number of proteins associated with them, each controlling a cell's structure by directing, bundling, and aligning filaments.
 The outermost part of the cytoskeleton is the cell cortex, or actin cortex, a thin layer of cross-linked actomyosins.
 Its thickness varies with cell type and physiology.
 It directs the transport through the ER and the Golgi apparatus.
 The cytoskeleton in the animal cell also plays a part in cytokinesis, in the formation of the spindle apparatus during cell division, the separation of daughter cells.